cdelahousse/Radio-Tray-Documentation/draft.markdown

   $> `sudo apt-get install radiotray`

-If `add-apt-repository` fails, simply install its containing package.
+If `add-apt-repository` fails, simply install it using the `python-software-properties` package.

   $> `sudo apt-get install python-software-properties`